raissams95/starter-hugo-academic/content/publication/index-11.md

 publication: "*BMC Immunology*"
 publication_short: ""

 abstract: We have reanalyzed the genomic data from the International Collaboration for the Genomics of HIV (ICGH), focusing on HIV-1 Elite Controllers (EC).
+A genome-wide association study (GWAS) was performed, comparing 543 HIV-1 EC individuals with 3,272 uninfected controls (CTR) of European ancestry.
+8 million single nucleotide polymorphisms (SNPs) and HLA class I and class II gene alleles were imputed to compare EC and CTR.

 # Summary.
 An optional shortened abstract.